U.S. Stocks Start Week With Gains

 "The setup is better than it would have been if all these tech stocks were sitting at record highs going into earnings," said Jason Ware, partner and chief investment officer at Albion Financial Group in Salt Lake City, Utah.

 The advance extends a summer surge for the precious metal, which has benefited from a cautious outlook for the global economy, a broad decline in interest rates and the weakening dollar.
-Silver jumped by more than 7%.
+Silver jumped 7.3%.

 The U.S. dollar fell as investors bet that the Federal Reserve will continue to keep the spigot turned on for cheap money and backstop the U.S. economy.
 The WSJ Dollar Index, which measures the U.S. dollar against a basket of currencies, fell 0.6%, on pace to close at its lowest level since February 2019.
 The central bank is set to hold its regular meeting this week.